-Catherine Arpen is an attorney at Kelley Kronenberg, where she assists in handling matters related to Personal Injury Protection Defense.
+Catherine Arpen is an attorney at Kelley Kronenberg, where she assists in handling matters related to general liability and third-party insurance defense.

-Before joining Kelley Kronenberg, Catherine spent more than five years representing Insurance Carriers in defense of their PIP, BI, and general liability claims.
-During this time, her practice also included Corporate Collections, Family Law, and Labor and Employment Law.
+Before joining Kelley Kronenberg, Catherine spent more than five years representing insurance carriers in defense of their personal injury protection (PIP), bodily injury, and general liability claims.
+During this time, her practice also included corporate collections, family law, and labor and employment law.
 Her expansive experience followed a three-and-a-half-year tenure as an Administrative Law Judge during which time she presided over DEO and RA appeals.

 Catherine earned her Bachelor of Arts degree in Political Science with a minor in Philosophy from the University of North Florida.
 She went on to obtain her Juris Doctor degree from Florida Coastal School of Law, where her excellence was acknowledged as a recipient of Pro-Bono Honors and the Triumph Award.
 While pursuing her law degree, she was an active participant in Law Students Against Violence, serving on the organization’s Executive Board for the 2012-2013 academic year.
 She was a Pupil in the E. Robert Williams Inn of Court during law school and was a Barrister in the Ferguson-White American Inn of Court for 2021-2022.